mlcommons/medperf/docs/mlcubes/mlcube_data.md

 ## Build Your Own MLCube

 While this guide leads you through creating your own MLCube, you can always check a prebuilt example for a better understanding of how it works in an already implemented MLCube.
-The example is stored [here](https://github.com/mlcommons/medperf/tree/main/examples/chestxray_tutorial/data_preparator):
+The example is available [here](https://github.com/mlcommons/medperf/tree/main/examples/chestxray_tutorial/data_preparator):
 ```bash
 cd examples/chestxray_tutorial/data_preparator/
 ```